darkeclipz/algorithmic-world-building/README.md

 In mathematics, a Voronoi diagram is a partitioning of a plane into regions based on distance to points in a specific subset of the plane.
 That set of points (called seeds, sites, or generators) is specified beforehand, and for each seed there is a corresponding region consisting of all points closer to that seed than to any other.
 These regions are called Voronoi cells. [[Wikipedia](https://en.wikipedia.org/wiki/Voronoi_diagram)] An [article from
 Nick Berry](https://datagenetics.com/blog/may12017/index.html) explains it really well.

-This is particularly easy to run in parallel on a GPU.
+The brute-force method is particularly easy to run in parallel on a GPU.
 Generate a set of random points, and find the point that has the smallest distance from the pixel to the point.
 To display it, give each point a specific color to display at that pixel.

 ![Voronoi](screenshots/voronoi-1.png)